Grand Slam (bomb): Hamburg, 9 April

 Seventeen Lancasters from 617 Squadron were dispatched to bomb the Finkenwerder U-boat pens in Hamburg, two with Grand Slams and the rest with Tallboys.
 The pens were inside a 500 ft2-building with a roof 11.5 ft thick, reinforced by steel beams and trusses.
 Forty Lancasters from 5 Group were to bomb oil storage tanks nearby.
 The weather was clear with some haze, a thin layer of cirrus clouds above the city but the visibility was very good.
 A fighter escort from 11 Group consisted of 120 Mustang Mk III, 30 Mustang Mk IV, 59 Spitfire Mk IX and 24 Spitfire Mk XVI to counter any attempts by Me 262 jets to intervene.
 Luftwaffe fighters, including jets, attempted to intercept the formation and there was much flak, which damaged six Lancasters before they bombed.
 Buildings to the north and west were hit and a reconnaissance photograph showed seven hits, four penetrating the roof.

 A post-war report recorded six hits by Tallboys, the two Grand Slams and the other Tallboys landing in the water.
 The six Tallboys had penetrated the roof part way, hit girders and exploded, blowing holes through the ceiling and depositing hundreds of tons of concrete into the pens.
-There had been 3,000 people inside the pens, fewer than usual, because it was Poets Day, when German workers left at 4:00 p.m.; 27 people were killed, about sixty were seriously injured and a panic ensued; U-906 and U-1192 were damaged.
+There had been 3,000 people inside the pens, fewer than usual, because it was a Friday, when German workers left at 4:00 p.m.; 27 people were killed, about sixty were seriously injured and a panic ensued; U-906 and U-1192 were damaged.
 About thirty Me 262s appeared and 467 Squadron RAAF, on the oil tanks raid, accelerated and turned, ending up bumping along behind the 617 Squadron slipstream.
 The Mustangs jettisoned their drop tanks and 122 Squadron bounced the German jets which raced away.
 The Polish 306, 309 and 315 squadrons attacked the jets and claimed three Me 262s shot down and three damaged; two Lancasters were shot down.